Sleep & Rhythm Tackling chronobiology from its genetic bases to its clinical correlates Read more

 Sleep & Rhythm

 Rhythmicity is inherent to all living forms, which are built for different activities in the light of the day and at night, when it is dark.
-The genetic and molecular bases of such rhythmicity, which is called “circadian”, remain only partially understood.
-Data has started to emerge on the health consequences of disturbed rhythmicity but less attention has been devoted to the impact of specific diseases on rhythm generation itself.
+The genetic and molecular bases of such rhythmicity, which is called “circadian”, are fairly well understood.
+The health consequences of disturbed rhythmicity are also under intense scrutiny and so is the impact of specific diseases on rhythm generation itself.

-We attempt to address these complex issues on a collaborative, interdisciplinary basis, from bench to bedside.
+We work on these complex issues on a collaborative, interdisciplinary and translational basis, from bench to bedside.

 Research